-11. Entertainment and Amusement Businesses
+12. Entertainment and Amusement Businesses

-Performing arts venues, concert venues, sports venues, movie theaters, museums, aquariums, zoos, fairs, carnivals, amusement parks, public and private social clubs, botanical gardens, entertainment centers, historic horse racing facilities, bowling alleys, skating rinks, arcades, trampoline parks, arts and craft facilities, escape rooms, and other places of indoor public amusement may open provided such businesses comply with the Guidelines for All Business Sectors and the sector-specific guidelines, which are expressly incorporated by reference herein.
+Performing arts venues, concert venues, sports venues, movie theaters, museums, aquariums, fairs, carnivals, public and private social clubs, botanical gardens, entertainment centers, historic horse racing facilities, bowling alleys, skating rinks, arcades, trampoline parks, arts and craft facilities, escape rooms, amusement parks and zoos not covered in paragraph 11, and other places of indoor public amusement may open provided such businesses comply with the Guidelines for All Business Sectors and the sector-specific guidelines, which are expressly incorporated by reference herein.
 Such guidance includes, but is not limited to, the following requirements:

 - a.
-The total number of attendees (including both participants and spectators) cannot exceed the lesser of 50% of the lowest occupancy load on the certificate of occupancy, if applicable, or 1000 persons. - b.
+The total number of attendees (including both participants and spectators) cannot exceed the lesser of 30% of the lowest occupancy load on the certificate of occupancy, if applicable, or 250 persons. - b.
 All private bookings must comply with section B, paragraph 1. - c.
 Install visible markers for queue lines that separate people by six feet of physical distance. - d.
 Create a guest flow plan of modified queue lines into and within the facility.
 Determine areas likely to become bottlenecks or pinch points and adjust guest flow accordingly. - e.
 Ten feet of physical distancing is required between parties at all establishments with physical activity, singing, or cheering; six feet of physical distancing is required in other venues. - f.
 If interactive exhibits are in service, post signage to discourage congregating and encourage the use of hand sanitizer.
 Provide hand sanitizer stations around any interactive exhibits.
-Discontinue any interactive exhibits that pose a risk for children to place items in their mouths. - g.
-Practice routine cleaning and disinfection of high contact areas and hard surfaces, including check out stations and payment pads, store entrance push/pull pads, door knobs/handles, dining tables/chairs, light switches, handrails, restrooms, guest lockers, floors, and equipment.
+Discontinue any interactive exhibits that pose a risk for children to place items in their mouths.

-- h.
+- g.
+Practice routine cleaning and disinfection of high contact areas and hard surfaces, including check out stations and payment pads, store entrance push/pull pads, door knobs/handles, dining tables/chairs, light switches, handrails, restrooms, guest lockers, floors, and equipment. - h.
 Where possible, install plexiglass barriers in front of commonly used pointof-sale or guest service stations. - i.
 Employees working in customer-facing areas are required to wear face coverings over their nose and mouth at all times. - j.
 Businesses must promote frequent and thorough hand washing, including by providing employees, customers, visitors, the general public, and other persons to the entering into place of employment with a place to wash their hands.
 If soap and running water are not immediately available, provide hand sanitizers. - k.
 If any such business cannot adhere to these requirements, it must close.

-12. Recreational Sports
+13. Recreational Sports

-Indoor and outdoor recreational sports activities are permitted, provided participants and organizers of recreational sports activities comply with the Guidelines for All Business Sectors and the sector-specific guidelines for recreational sports expressly incorporated by reference herein.
-Such guidance includes, but is not limited to, the following requirements:
+Indoor and outdoor recreational sports activities are permitted, provided participants and organizers of recreational sports activities comply with the following requirements: